aDotInTheVoid/boxcars/docs/report/report.md

 ```

 In order to support this, C++ has a concept of copy and move constructors
-[^assign_op], which allow users to run custom code whenever a value is moved (eg
+[^assign_op], which allow users to run custom code whenever a value is moved (e.g.
-to set the moved-from allocation to `NULL`) or copied (eg to create a new
+to set the moved-from allocation to `NULL`) or copied (e.g. to create a new
 allocation).
 In contrast, Rust moves are always bitwize (ie the result of
 `memcpy`ing the value from the old to new location).
 However, as the old value
 is guaranteed to never be accessed, libraries don't need to modify it on the way